-Add colour through your furnishings and accessories to break up the white and bring a bit of life to the room.
-White reflects light, so pair it with a well-positioned mirror to take full advantage of the space and open up the room.
-If you’re tiling your room, you can also use the same light coloured tiles on the floor and walls to trick the eye into thinking it’s bigger than it really is.
+There are several clever tricks you can use to create the feeling of space in a small white bathroom: white reflects light, so add a well-positioned mirror to open up the room, and if you’re tiling your bathroom, consider using the same white tiles on the floor and walls to trick the eye into thinking it’s bigger than it really is.

 Splashes of colour